craftcms/docs/docs/5.x/system/elements.md

 - Statuses for managing visibility of content;

 Other features are specific to a type—like Assets’ tie to files, or Entries’ nesting capability.

+## Content

+In a fresh installation, element types are distinguished only by a handful of native features.
+The identity and utility of an element is often defined by the [custom fields](fields.md) attached to it via a [field layout](fields.md#field-layouts): elements and their custom field values are collectively referred to as _content_.

+Craft is adamantly agnostic about your content model, and comes with no predefined notion of what a “page” or “post” should be.
+Instead, it treats all your content as _data_, and provides the means to use it how you see fit—whether that’s as HTML accessible via public URLs, a private database, GraphQL for a decoupled or statically-generated front-end, or even a CSV to populate a printed document.

+Content can be a great deal more than text, too!
+Craft has a number of built-in [field types](../reference/field-types/README.md) that provide a highly-customizable authoring and developer experience.

 ## Indexes